-8 ways to protect your eyesight
+8 tips on how to protect your eyes and prevent eyesight loss

 Protecting your eyesight is one of the most important things you can do to help maintain your quality of life.